britanyponvelle/grid-practice/README.md

-Typography Practice
+Typography and Grid Practice
 ---

-The purpose of this project is to practice responsive typography, using ems and modular type scales, and media queries.
+The purpose of this project is to practice responsive typography and grids, using ems and modular type scales, and media queries.

-View this page here: http://britanyponvelle.github.io/typography-practice/
+View this page here: http://britanyponvelle.github.io/grid-practice/